ai4devop/TS-JS-PromptAI/exercise5_meta_prompt/README.md

 ## 🕵️‍♀️ Analysis of Provided Examples

 ***Simple Meta-Prompt:***
-The first exercise asks the model to generate an effective prompt for a to-do list of Angular 18 best practices.
+The first exercise will help you to have a pre-written prompt to help you for others cases.
 The solution suggests a well-structured prompt, covering essential aspects like component structure and service management.

 ***Combined Meta-Prompt:***
 The second exercise uses the "act like" and "chain of thought" methods to generate a complex prompt, where the model must think step-by-step and act as an expert.
 The response demonstrates a thoughtful approach to combining the two techniques, providing detailed results.